 There are many cost-effective ways to communicate your business' unique selling points.
 You can:

 - Build an online presence - via websites, social media or digital marketing.
 Find out how to set up a small business website, develop a digital marketing plan or use social media platforms.

 - Network with other businesses - by attending trade shows, exhibitions, seminars and conferences.
-Search for events and discover how you can learn and develop through networking.
+Search for events and read about networking for staff development.